Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: EXPERIMENTS

 \subsection{Private Control in a Continuous Domain}

-Our second experiment is on an abstract two-dimensional continuous control domain, illustrating the use of a learned discriminator \(p_\psi(u_t|a_t)\), and an environment where \(u_t\) changes over the episode.
+The second experiment is on a two-dimensional continuous control domain, illustrating the use of a learned discriminator \(p_\psi(u_t|a_t)\), and an environment where \(u_t\) changes over the episode.
 The agent controls a particle under Newtonian dynamics.
-The agent has four possible actions, imposing a unit force in one of the four cardinal directions, with a reward proportional to the negative squared distance from the origin.
-The state is four dimensional, consisting of the coordinate positions \(x\) and \(u\) and corresponding velocities, \((x, \dot x, u, \dot u)\).
+The state is the coordinate positions \(x\) and \(u\), and velocities, \((x, \dot x, u, \dot u)\), the agent's actions impose a unit impulse in one of the four cardinal directions, and the reward is equal to \(-(x^2 + u^2)\).
 We consider the state variable \(u\) to be sensitive.
-At each timestep a random force is applied to the particle, distributed as an isotropic Gaussian.
-The goal is to keep the particle close to the origin subject to this random perturbing force.

-For this experiment we instantiate an explicit adversarial model to predict \(u_t\) given \(a_t\).
-We use an MLP with two 256-unit hidden layers parameterizing the mean and variance of a Gaussian given the action at timestep \(T\).
-We update the parameters of the adversary on each iteration.
-The unconditional prediction \(p(u_t)\) is found by fitting a Gaussian at each timestep to the empirical moments of the sampled minibatch's trajectories.
+At each timestep a random isotropic Gaussian force is applied.
+For this experiment we use a learned model to predict \(u_t\) given \(a_t\), an MLP parameterizing a Gaussian, conditional on the action at timestep \(t\).
+Parameters of the predictor are updated on each iteration.
+The prediction \(p(u_t)\) is a Gaussian at each timestep with the empirical moments of the sampled minibatch's trajectories.
 The policy and critic architecture is the same as the previous experiment.
-Additional hyperparameters are described in the appendix, section A.5.
+Hyperparameters are in the appendix, section \ref{sec:addit-exper-deta}.